luyadev/luya/docs/guide/ngrest-activewindow.md

 Some general informations about Active Windows:

-+ The popertie `$module` is required and is used to determine the path for the views files.
++ The poperty `$module` is required and is used to determine the path for the views files.
 + The `index()` method is required and will always be the default method which is rendered when clicking on the button in the crud grid list.
 + Callbacks must be prefix with `callback`, the properties of the callbacks can be either required or not.

-Wokring with callbacks
+Working with callbacks

-+ To return successfull data use `sendSuccess($message)`.
++ To return successful data use `sendSuccess($message)`.
 + To return error data use `sendError($message)`.

 ## Attaching the Class

 In order to add an Active Window into your NgRest config, you have to add the config in the {{luya\admin\ngrest\base\NgRestModel::ngRestActiveWindows}} method.
 As the Active Window contains the {{yii\base\Object}} as extend class you can configure all public properties while loading the class.
 Below an example of how to load an Active Window class and defined `alias` and `icon` public properties.
-The alias and icon probierts does exist in every Active Window an can always be overwritten.
+The alias and icon propierties does exist in every Active Window an can always be overwritten.

 ```php
 public function ngRestActiveWindows($config)